 2. Audit yourself.

 Be ruthless on what you spend your money on.
-My biggest thing was the weekly shop – I went to that very premium of green-branded supermarkets, I never went with a list, I bought whatever we ‘needed’ and I went as many times as I remembered things we needed.
+My biggest thing was the weekly shop – I went to that very best of green-branded supermarkets, I never went with a list, I bought whatever we ‘needed’ and I went as many times as I remembered things we needed.

 The top-up shops doubled my weekly spend and crippled me.
-I now only buy special treats from the supermarket, I plan meals and go to a less premium supermarket once a week with a list.
+I now only buy special treats from the supermarket, I plan meals and go to a less upmarket supermarket once a week with a list.

 You will have your ‘thing’ - find it and sort it!